fawzi/blip/README.txt

 For example:
 {{{
-    private mixin testInit!("arg0=r.uniformR(10);") smallIntTst;
+    private mixin testInit!("acceptable=(arg0%3!=0);","arg0=r.uniformR(10);") smallIntTst;
 }}}
 then gets used as follow:
 {{{
     smallIntTst.testTrue("x*x<100",(int x){ return (x*x<100);},__LINE__,__FILE__).runTests();
 }}}
 by the way this is also a faster way to perform a test, as you can see you don't need to define a collection (but probably it is a good idea to define one)

-If you end up using custom generators much probably you should define a struct/class/typedef, and use that as input to your testing function and define T generateRandom(T:YourType)(Rand r,uint idx,ref uint nEl), so that you can use the default automatic generation.
+If you end up using custom generators much probably you should define a struct/class/typedef, and use that as input to your testing function and define T generateRandom(T:YourType)(Rand r,int idx,ref int nEl, ref bool acceptable) or implement the RandGen interface so that you can use the default automatic generation.
+For a description of generateRandom and RandGen see the module frm.rtest.BasicGenerators.

 enjoy